stefankudev/brum-js-chrome-ext-starter-pack/README.md

 ## How to use?

+### In the terminal:

 1. Clone down the repo
+2. `cd` into the folder and run `npm install`

+## In Chrome:

-2. Enter `chrome://extensions` in the omnibar
+1. Enter `chrome://extensions` in the omnibar
-3. Turn on the `Developer mode` toggle at the top right of the page
+2. Turn on the `Developer mode` toggle at the top right of the page
-4. Click the `Load unpacked` button
+3. Click the `Load unpacked` button
+4. Navigate to the folder of the repo and click `Select folder`
-5. Play around, and explore!
+5. Play around, explore, and enjoy!

 ## Credits